chin2p/mylittlemalloc/Assignment 1 (my little malloc)/readme.txt

 Test case 6 - calls free() on pointer = NULL
 Test case 7 - tests malloc() and free() with user inputs Test case 8 - calls malloc() with size 4096

+All the test cases below are performance testing.

 Test case 9 - calls malloc() and immediately free() a 1-byte chunk, 120 times Test case 10 - Use malloc() to get 120 1-byte chunks, storing the pointers in an array, then use free() to deallocate the chunks.
 Test case 11 - Randomly choose between: